 Impacts of Climate Change on Agriculture

-As we know that the change in climate directly put impacts on agricultural system and here we have listed some of them:
+As we know that the change in climate directly put impacts on the agricultural system and here we have listed some of them:

 - Shortage in grain production